CJThornburg/CJThornburg/README.md

 My expertise spans across a diverse range of technologies, including HTML, CSS, JavaScript, React, Python, Flask, SQL, and Node.js, OOP and TDD.

-Recent App Academy Coding Bootcamp grad, and looking forward to starting the next chapter in my life.
+Profesional experience before and after graduting App Academy Coding Bootcamp, and looking forward to starting the next chapter in my life.

 - 🔭 I’m currently working on Local Organization Nextjs application, as a Free Lance engineer